1. Introduction & who we are

 |---|---|---|

-| Firebase / Google (Google LLC): Authentication, Cloud Firestore, Cloud Storage | Anonymous sign-in and hosting/syncing your family dataset.
-Firestore is set up in a European region (eur3). | Your family’s content and an anonymous user ID, synced so it stays in step across your devices. |
+| Firebase / Google (Google LLC): Authentication, Cloud Firestore, Cloud Functions | Anonymous sign-in and hosting/syncing your family dataset.
+Firestore is set up in a European region, and our backend functions run in London (europe-west2). | Your family’s content and an anonymous user ID, synced so it stays in step across your devices. |

 | Google Calendar API (Google LLC) | Provides events from any Google calendars you choose to connect, read-only; Hubbly cannot change your Google Calendar. | A read-only, authorised request for your calendar list and event details, sent only if you connect a Google calendar. |